rxi/vec/README.md

 this should be called when we're finished with a vector.

 ### vec\_push(v, val)
 Pushes a value to the end of the vector.
+Returns 0 if the operation was successful, otherwise -1 is returned and the vector remains unchanged.

 ### vec\_pop(v)
 Removes and returns the value at the end of the vector.